Parsl/parsl/CONTRIBUTING.rst

   $ pytest tests --basic --timeout=60

-Several parsl-specific decorators are available for specifying certain configurations to test with; see ``pytest --markers`` for more details.
+Several parsl-specific decorators are available for specifying certain configurations to test with; see ``pytest --markers parsl/tests/`` for more details.

 Development Process
 -------------------